torvalds/linux/Documentation/scsi/scsi_eh.rst

     int (* eh_host_reset_handler)(struct scsi_cmnd *);

-Higher-severity actions are taken only when lower-severity actions cannot recover some of failed scmds.
-Also, note that failure of the highest-severity action means EH failure and results in offlining of all unrecovered devices.
+Higher-severity actions are taken only when lower-severity actions cananalt recover some of failed scmds.
+Also, analte that failure of the highest-severity action means EH failure and results in offlining of all unrecovered devices.